cgreenhalgh/music-hub/docs/designnotes.md

 - link the uploaded/processed log information into the archive
 - export and link uploaded audio/video recordings into the archive

-### Priority
+### Climb app integration

-- app management per performance
+Needs to generate per-performance climb app configuration file, named for performance guid.
+This includes/requires:
-- archive configuration per performance
+- performance title, performer, location
-- performance audio/video file upload -> archive
+- performance GUID
-- performance-specific MPM download
-- account management
-- performer downloads
+- performer bios
+- past performances - metadata AND app event logs
+- stage information - title, map information
+- narrative segments
-- performance create/edit UI
+- linked performance (handling differently for first and second)

-- work create/edit UI
+In the short term the past performance information can be taken from a fixed file.

+The plugin will need to be able to write files to the app's `data/` folder, and read the past performances file.

 ## Data and Access Model